 6. Paper Plate Karate Crafts

 Transform a paper plate into a mini karate champion with some markers and imagination.
-My little ones loved adding their own ‘karate moves’ to this craft!
+My little ones loved adding their own ‘karate moves’ to this craft.
+If you enjoy these simple projects, check out our snowman craft ideas for preschoolers for more seasonal fun.

 7. Newspaper Soccer Balls